ammarnasr/Customizable-Code-Assistant/enigma_ai/helper.md

 python -m build
 ```

-4. Upload your distribution version to PyPI (if older version is already uploaded, you may need to delete it first using `twine`):
+4. Update the version in the setup.py and Upload your distribution version to PyPI (if older version is already uploaded, you may need to delete it first using `twine`):

 ```bash
 twine upload dist/*